markrickert/cryptohopper-dashboard-watchlist/README.md

 # Roadmap:

 1. Clean up the code a bit and comment it better.
-2. Add trend indicators to positions.
+3. Add trend indicators to positions.
+2. An overlay interface that allows you to customize status icons/colors.